ChicagoBoss/ChicagoBoss/README_ELIXIR.md

-Using Elxir with Chicago Boss
+Using Elixir with Chicago Boss
 ==

 Elixir is a nifty new language for the Erlang VM which you can use in parts of